-Fionn Keeley is a palaeontologist with a difference, he’s also an Irish video game developer.
+Fionn Keeley is a palaeontologist with a difference, they’re also an Irish video game developer.
 But let’s backtrack a bit.
-His story begins on a small farm in rural Ireland.
+Fionn’s story begins on a small farm in rural Ireland.

 Fionn was born in Dublin and moved down to a farm in Co.
-Meath when he was about five years old.
-This wasn’t as drastic a change as it may seem, however, as his own home in Dublin was already quite rural.
-Both of his parents were interested in animals and they had plenty of pets.
+Meath when they were about five years old.
+This wasn’t as drastic a change as it may seem, however, as their own home in Dublin was already quite rural.
+Both their parents were interested in animals and they had plenty of pets.
 They also worked in wildlife conservation so Fionn was spoiled for choice when it came to indulging in animal books growing up.

-Did they perhaps foresee him as being a future palaeontologist?
+Did they perhaps foresee Fionn as being a future palaeontologist?

-‘I’m not sure what drew me to extinct animals more than living ones’ he tells me thoughtfully.
+‘I’m not sure what drew me to extinct animals more than living ones,’ they tell me thoughtfully.

 ‘I suppose I’d always liked mythical creatures too, and I think there’s sort of a fantastical element to prehistoric life, especially when you’re a child.
 There’s some element of mystery to palaeontology that I really like as well – it sometimes feels like you’re imagining the missing pieces of a jigsaw or trying to work out the colours of a black-and-white photo.’

-Fionn didn’t originally plan on being a palaeontologist, it was more so a far-off goal in the back of his mind.
-Instead, he went to UCD where he studied General Science.
-It was within that degree that he discovered his interest in geology.
+Fionn didn’t originally plan on being a palaeontologist, it was more so a far-off goal in the back of their mind.
+Instead, Fionn went to UCD where they studied General Science.
+It was within that degree that they discovered his interest in geology.

-‘I didn’t really decide to continue with a Master’s degree until quite a while into the program, and it was probably my time volunteering at the Natural History Museum in Dublin that sold me on the idea!’ he says.
+‘I didn’t really decide to continue with a Master’s degree until quite a while into the program, and it was probably my time volunteering at the Natural History Museum in Dublin that sold me on the idea!’ they say.

-Because Ireland doesn’t have a palaeontology Master’s course of its own, Fionn moved to Bristol to continue studying after his undergraduate degree.
+Because Ireland doesn’t have a palaeontology Master’s course of its own, Fionn moved to Bristol to continue studying after their undergraduate degree.

 ‘I ended up doing a huge range of stuff in the Natural History Museum, from glueing broken fossils together to preparing sets for TV shows.’